Most Technically Advanced Amiga Games

 - Hired Guns Amiga DMA Design 1993 (4x first-person views)

-- Indianapolis 500 Amiga Papyrus Design Group 1989 (vehicle physics)
+- Indianapolis 500 Amiga Papyrus Design Group 1989 (vehicle physics, lots of 3D cars)

 - Lemmings Amiga DMA Design 1991 (2-player, icon-driven interface, many sprites)

-- Liberation Amiga Tony Crowther 1993 (texture-mapping, procedural generation)
+- Liberation Amiga Tony Crowther 1993 (texture-mapping, RNG)

-- M1 Tank Platoon Amiga MPS Labs 1989 (complex armor sim)
+- M1 Tank Platoon Amiga MPS Labs 1989 (complex 3D armor sim and interfaces)

-- Midwinter Amiga Maelstrom 1990 (open-world, multiple means of travel)
+- Midwinter Amiga Maelstrom 1990 (open-world fractal 3D, multiple means of travel)

 - Populous Amiga Bullfrog 1989 (realtime terraforming)